-Public transport wise, the only option that you have for getting from Cancun to Mahahual is to take the bus.
-Mexican ADO buses are very comfortable, clean, and modern.
+Taking the bus from Cancun to Mahahual is the cheapest way to make the journey and while not everyone is a fan of bus travel, Mexican buses are very comfortable, clean, and modern.

 If you are flying into Mexico and plan on heading straight out to Mahahual, it makes sense to get a bus directly from Cancun airport.
 Alternatively, if you are already in the city, the ADO Centro (Av Uxmal 5) in downtown Cancun is a convenient choice.

 Several different bus operators service this route including ADO, ADO Conecta (a smaller shuttle) and Amstar.

 Taking the bus from Cancun Centro to PDC

 Services from ADO Centro Cancun and Cancun Airport to Playa Del Carmen run very frequently throughout the day.
 The first bus departs from Cancun at 06:00 am and then services run every 10-30 minutes throughout the day.

 The The journey from Cancun centre to Playa Del Carmen takes approximately one hour and 20 minutes.
 The last bus of the day departs at 23:25pm and reaches Playa Del Carmen at 00:55am.

 You can check the precise schedule via the ADO bus website or app or via Busbud.
 The ADO platforms are only available in Spanish, but the schedule information is pretty self-explanatory.

 Buses from Cancun Airport to Mahahual depart from terminals 2, 3, and 4 every 20-30 minutes between 6 am and 8 pm each day.
 The journey takes about an hour.

 You will find small ticket booths on the outskirts of each terminal building where you can buy your bus ticket.
 However, you should try to ensure that you have plenty of small bills as these ADO vendors usually do not accept cards and do not have change.